bipinKrishnan/ml-recipe-book/_build/html/_sources/causal_lm.md

     per_device_train_batch_size=32,  # batch size to use for training per_device_eval_batch_size=32,   # batch size to use for evaluation evaluation_strategy="epoch",     # evaluate after each epoch
-    gradient_accumulation_steps=8,   # accumulate gradients for 8 batches and then do backprop num_train_epochs=1,              # no. of epochs to train for weight_decay=0.01,               # weight decay for AdamW optimizer learning_rate=5e-4,
+    gradient_accumulation_steps=8,   # accumulate gradients for 8 batches and update the weights num_train_epochs=1,              # no. of epochs to train for weight_decay=0.01,               # weight decay for AdamW optimizer learning_rate=5e-4,